Automation

 listEnumerate Spaces (per display) and, optionally, every window assigned to them.--detailed triggers a per-window crawl so you see which apps live on each Space.

-switchJump to a Space by number.--to <n> (1-based).
+switchJump to a Space by number.--to <n> (1-based) plus required --foreground consent.
 The command validates against the current count.

-move-windowMove an app window to another Space or the current one.--app, --pid, --window-title, --window-index to pick the window; --to <n> or --to-current; --follow switches to the destination Space after moving.
+move-windowMove an app window to another Space or the current one.--window-id selects an exact window without an app; otherwise use --app or --pid with at most one of --window-title or --window-index.
+Add --to <n> or --to-current; --follow --foreground explicitly switches to the destination Space after moving.

 #Implementation notes